Safety Awareness Plan

 Volunteer Safety Training Requirements

 As a Little League volunteer, there are a few safety training requirements that must be completed.
-Once training is completed, an identification badge will be generated and provided to divisional directors/coaches.
+Once the volunteer application, background check and applicable training is completed, an identification badge will be generated.

-- If completed in the last 2 years, please send a copy of the completion certificate / CPR card to the MCLL Safety Officer.
+- If completed in the last 2 years, please send the completion certificate to our MCLL Safety Officer.

 Pitch Count Limits